 I would ONLY choose a matching combination if you found a house that you liked and could source the EXACT stone and brick on that house.

 Going through image after image, I mostly find countless examples of homes where the final result looks like the they tried to match the stone and brick, but failed.
+Choosing brick and stone for your exterior can be troubling.
 This home (above) succeeded in a matched combination, but again, unless you could source exactly what was installed on this house, I would not try this at home, by yourself.

 Plus when you think about it, if the stone and brick match this closely, why add stone at all?
 Better to just build the entire house with brick so you don’t run the risk of clashing with a close, but not close enough, look.